flojoy-ai/docs/docs/instruments-database/RF Signal Generators/Keysight-8657B/Keysight-8657B.md

 ---
-title: Connecting to Keysight 8657B by HP in Python
+title: Connecting to Keysight (Agilent) 8657B by HP in Python
-sidebar_label: Keysight 8657B
+sidebar_label: Keysight (Agilent) 8657B
 description: The Agilent Technologies 8657A and 8657B signal generators are designed to test AM, FM, and pulsed receivers as well as components.
 keywords: [rf signal generators, HP, PyMeasure]
 slug: /instruments-database/rf-signal-generators/hp/keysight-8657b